How To Read An Audiogram Test: The Basics

-An audiogram is a chart used to plot out hearing sensitivity.
+An audiogram is a chart used to plot out hearing sensitivity and visually display the results of an audiogram hearing test.
 The quietest sounds a person can hear—thresholds—are measured across a broad range of pitches.

 The numbers on the top of the audiogram represent pitch.
 When reading them from left to right, pitch changes from low to high (bass to treble).